PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Reset App

-Reset the currently running app for this session.
+Resets the currently running app together with the session.

 ### Usage